The Principles of Effective Grading

 Grading in this way, in relation to set criteria, helps students see where they stand in relation to the learning goals that have been established for all students.
 When students see such criterion-referencing grades along with information about both the successful and the unsuccessful aspects of their attempts (by referring to a rubric or other criteria), they understand that each student is being measured using the same benchmarks.

-These criterion-referencing grades help students consider where they struggled and how to improve their performance.
-When students see a grade as information about where they stand now and how they can improve, the result is a stronger sense that they can develop new skills and that we have designed our assessments to help them see where they are and where they can go.
+Criterion-referencing grades help students see a grade as information about where they stand now and how they can improve.
+The result is a stronger sense that they can develop new skills and that we have designed our assessments to help them see where they are and where they can go.
 This will motivate students.

 The aim when instructors curve grades in this way is to ensure that only the highest 2% of students receive A’s, the next 4% of high scoring students get B’s, the next 68% of students get C’s, and the lower tail of scores result in 4% of students receiving D’s and the final lowest 2% receiving F’s.

 In effect what we are doing is allowing all students’ scores to determine the meaning of any individual student’s score.
-What a demotivating message we send to students: grading in this way tells them that their individual efforts at learning count only insofar as how they measure up to others’ efforts.
+Think about what a demotivating message this sends to students: we essentially tell them that their individual efforts at learning count only insofar as how they measure up to others’ efforts.

 Students in this situation feel they have little control over their learning, may be less willing to work cooperatively with their peers (as they now must compete with them in order to attain good grades), and will focus less on learning and more on performing for a grade (Ambrose, Bridges, Lovett, DiPietro, & Norman, 2010).

-If we want students to use grades to more fully understand their learning and act on that understanding, grading in relation to set criteria is the only reasonable way to grade.
+If we want students to use grades to more fully understand their learning and act on that understanding, grading in relation to set criteria is the only reasonable approach.

 There are three key ways to use weighting systems to motivate students in this way.